-Of the five models examined here, ECHAM6.3-LR is the least biased in terms of mean state, variability, and RWB, and the Greenland blocking frequency is only underestimated by 2-3% as seen on Fig. 1c.
-Only MIROC5 has more realistic Greenland blocking, although, as shown previously, it shows much larger biases in the other fields.
-In this section, we discuss the RWB biases, how CWB modifies the atmospheric circulation, and explore potential reasons explaining the above results.
+Of the five models examined here, ECHAM6.3-LR is the least biased in terms of mean state, variability, and RWB, and the Greenland blocking frequency is only underestimated by 2%-3%, as seen in Fig. 1c.
+Only MIROC5 has more realistic Greenland blocking, although, as demonstrated previously, it shows much larger biases in the other fields.
+In this section, we discuss the RWB biases and how CWB modifies the at-